Benefits Of Proper Tire InflationJan 5th, 2016

 There are actually a lot of things that you can do to save money and improve the longevity your tires.
 Unfortunately, not all drivers know about these simple tips for vehicle maintenance.
 When tires are not inflated to the pounds per square inch (PSI) rating recommended by manufacturers, they are less round and require more energy to begin moving and to maintain speed.
 As such, under-inflated tires do consume a little more energy and fuel.
-Keeping the right tire pressure in all four tires provides better safety and efficiency on the road.
+Proper tire inflation in all four tires provides better safety and efficiency on the road.
 Here are a few reasons to keep your tires properly inflated.

-Get Better Mileage with Properly Inflated Tires
+Get Better Mileage With Properly Inflated Tires

 Fully Inflated Tires are Safer